Skip to Main Content

 What Indonesia actually offers (and does not), how the cost base compares to Thailand and Malaysia, and where the real producer wins live for international shoots in Bali, Jakarta and beyond

-For producers used to opening a budget conversation with 'what's the rebate?'
+Here is how this works in practice.
+For producers used to opening a budget conversation with 'what's the rebates?'
 Indonesia is the country where the honest answer matters more than the marketing.
-Indonesia does not currently operate a formal national film tax credit, a unified cash rebate film producers can model, or an internationally accredited federal incentive in the mould of France's TRIP, Italy's Tax Credit Cinema, the UK's AVEC or Malaysia's FIMI.
-What it does offer is a small ecosystem of competitive grants through Bekraf (the Creative Economy Agency), a patchwork of regional tourism partnerships in Bali, Yogyakarta and a handful of provinces, and — most importantly for the budget — one of the most aggressive base-cost positions in Asia.
-This guide is written producer-to-producer: what Indonesia really pays back, what the limited support routes look like in practice, how the cost base actually compares to Thailand, Malaysia and the Philippines, and how to plan a shoot here without budgeting against an incentive that does not exist.
-Incentive policy is in flux across Southeast Asia — every figure here should be confirmed with Bekraf, the relevant film commission and your production accountant before the budget is locked.
+Indonesia does not now operate a formal national film tax credit, a unified cash rebates film producers can model, or a worldwide accredited federal incentive in the mould of France's TRIP, Italy's Tax Credit Cinema, the UK's AVEC or Malaysia's FIMI.
+What it does give is a small ecosystem of competitive grants through Bekraf (the Creative Economy Agency), a patchwork of regional tourism partnerships in Bali, Yogyakarta and a handful of provinces, and — most importantly for the budget — one of the most aggressive base-cost positions in Asia.
+This guide is written producer-to-producer: what Indonesia really pays back, what the tight support routes look like in practice, how the cost base actually compares to Thailand, Malaysia and the Philippines, and how to plan a shoot here without budget work against an incentive that does not exist.
+Incentive policy is in flux across Southeast Asia — each figure here should be confirmed with Bekraf, the relevant film commission and your production accountant before the budget is locked.

 As Fixers in Indonesia, we bring local expertise to international productions filming in Indonesia.
 Our team's deep knowledge of local regulations, crew networks, and production infrastructure ensures your project runs smoothly from pre-production through delivery.